-John Anderson Scholarship
+John & Ruth Anderson Memorial Scholarship

 This scholarship was established in 1995 and is awarded to a junior or senior who is majoring in secondary education.
+Ruth was a Professor of Educationat UMPI for many years.
 Preference is given to Canadian students.